ghackenberg/csharp-maui-aspnet-sample/README.md

 ## 📦 Packages

-The following diagram explains the software architecture of the C# MAUI.NET / ASP.NET Sample Application.
-The `CustomLib` forms the core of the application and provides common classes and interfaces to the other packages.
-The `CustomApi` package implements a Cloud-based backend service with standard HTTP REST API and in-memory data storage.
-The `CustomSdk` provides reusable HTTP REST API client implementations for the two frontend applications.
-The `CustomCli` provides a simple command line interfaces (CLI) for interacting with the backend services.
-And the `CustomApp` provides a basic cross-platform graphical user interface (GUI) based on the Microsoft MAUI.NET framework.
+The following diagram explains the **package structure** of the sample application:

 ![C# MAUI.NET / ASP.NET Packages](./Models/Package/Full.svg)

+Each package in this structure serves a different **purpose**:

+- The `CustomLib` forms the core of the application and provides common classes and interfaces to the other packages.
+- The `CustomApi` package implements a Cloud-based backend service with standard HTTP REST API and in-memory data storage.
+- The `CustomSdk` provides reusable HTTP REST API client implementations for the two frontend applications.
+- The `CustomCli` provides a simple command line interfaces (CLI) for interacting with the backend services.
+- The `CustomApp` provides a basic cross-platform graphical user interface (GUI) based on MAUI.NET framework.

+Note that we have used similar package structures for production-grade applications in the past.
+Hence, this package structure also represents a *best practice recommendation* that you are free to reuse at your own risk!

+*If you want to know more about this, we suggest diving into the code!* 👩‍💻😉

 ## 📝 Guides